Pop quiz: Do you know more about driving and safe driving tips than Indy race car driver Johnny Unser of the Unser Racing Family?

 And don’t pull out in front of trucks unless you have plenty of space.
 Again, trucks can’t stop quickly, and when they do, it is perilous.

-20. Keep an Eye on Your Temperature Gauge.
+19. Keep an Eye on Your Temperature Gauge

-“If you notice that your gauge is completely to the right on ‘H,’ or you see the symbol below pop up on your dash, pull over and let your car cool down,” he says.
+“If you notice that your gauge is completely to the right on ‘H,’ pull over and let your car cool down,” he says.
 “If it’s not safe to pull over right away, turn off your air conditioner and turn your heat on full blast instead.
 This action will pull hot air off the engine and push it into the car, helping to cool the engine until you’re able to pull over.

 It’s easy for everyone, especially long-time drivers, to assume they know how to drive safely in any situation.
 But everyone’s skills change and knowledge fades.
 Drivers that refresh and update their driving and vehicle know-how boost the odds of staying accident- and incident-free.